tgjrio/spotify-pipeline-setup/ReadMe.md

 ## WELCOME THE WORLD OF TGJR.IO
 This repository is setup for novice engineers who are looking to get their hands on a simple working pipeline.
 I don't have a video tutorial for this but there is commentary throughout this entire repo explaining what each process is doing.
+I'm also assuming you know your way around Github and you've been exposed to Python since you're destined to be an engineer.
+It's a plus if you're familir with GCP but navigating their products are pretty straightfoward.
+Now let me explain what you're getting into.

 From a high level, [initial_load.py](initial_load.py) pipeline script is:
 1. Pulling data from Spotify at 5 different endpoints